Barton of Grove, Straffan House etc. |

 Can you help?

-• Can anyone provide a photograph or drawing of Clonelly House, or more accurate information about when it was demolished?
+- Can anyone provide more accurate information about when Clonelly House was demolished?

 Revision and acknowledgements

-This post was first published 16 July 2020 and updated 4 August and 30 December 2023 and 2 January 2024.
-I am grateful to Aidan O'Boyle for the suggestion that Sir Richard Morrison may have designed the remodelling of Grove; to Patricia Barton for information and images, to Mrs Rosemary Ponsonby of Grove and Harriet Landseer for their suggestions and information, and to Mark Adlington, and Jan & Steven Hart for additional images and information.
+This post was first published 16 July 2020 and updated 4 August and 30 December 2023, 2 January and 16 October 2024.
+I am grateful to Aidan O'Boyle for the suggestion that Sir Richard Morrison may have designed the remodelling of Grove; to Patricia Barton for information and images, to Mrs Rosemary Ponsonby of Grove and Harriet Landseer for their suggestions and information, and to Mark Adlington, Karen Monteith and Jan & Steven Hart for additional images and information.

 ReplyDelete